aditishenoy/100-days-of-code/log.md

 **Today's Progress**: Tried fixing a bug in the container I started working on yesterday.

 **Thoughts** Getting stuck with some version compatibility issues.

+### Day 34: February 10, Sunday

+**Today's Progress**: After almost a week of struggling to get the code to work, I finally fixed the bugs and succesfully got it to work on the GPU today.

+**Thoughts** Despite the frustration faced while programming, the happiness when the desired outcome is reached is indescribable.
+I AM SO SO HAPPY.